 It’s less about personality and more about mindset.
 The most important thing is their commitment to making a change and doing the work that’s necessary.
 I’m not a silver bullet!
 I make it easier by giving you structure and guidance, but you must be willing to do the work too.

 However, I also recognize that every situation is different.
-Sometimes you’re in a good position to dive in and devote a lot of energy to making positive changes; sometimes time is not on your side, but you don’t want that to prevent you from seeking the help you need.
+Sometimes you’re in a good position to dive in and devote a lot of energy to making positive changes.
+When time is not on your side, you don’t want it to prevent you from seeking the help you need.

 My programs were designed with that in mind.
 They range from coaching sessions, where we can zero-in on an immediate problem, discuss options for a solution, and decide on specific steps to address it, to a year-long New Business Masters program that addresses all components of a healthy new business practice.

 For what type of agency is this program NOT going to work?

 My approach is not going to work for the small agency CEO who contacts me saying, “I just need more leads” or “I just need to get more meetings with prospects.”

 First, more meetings aren’t necessarily better if they’re not with the right kinds of clients.
 Also, in my experience, a lack of new business meetings is usually a symptom of an underlying disease.

 Once I probe a bit, I find that there are often a bunch of other problems that need to be addressed before the agency can easily get those desired meetings.

 Undifferentiated positioning, poorly defined target prospects, inconsistent and counterproductive marketing materials, and an inadequate approach to nurturing prospects, to name a few.